The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Practical Information and Real-World Applications

 Building on this foundation, the \emph{EpiPose} project (Epidemic intelligence to minimize 2019-nCoV's public health, economic and social impact in Europe, 2020-2023, Horizon 2020, 6 partners)\footnote{EpiPose https://cordis.europa.eu/project/id/101003688} leveraged CASE technologies to develop new and improve existing platforms, allowing the collection and integration of COVID-19 related data from citizens.
 The project helped expand participatory surveillance systems such as \emph{Infectieradar} (in the Netherlands and Belgium) and \emph{Influweb} (in Italy), making them more efficient in monitoring a broader range of infectious diseases apart from influenza through citizen contributed health information.
 Additionally, \emph{EpiPose} contributed to the development of CASE customizations for the \emph{Influenzanet} infrastructure to fit specific national use cases.

-Currently, the ongoing VERDI project (SARS-coV2 variants Evaluation in pRegnancy and paeDIatrics cohorts, since 2021, Horizon Europe, 30+ partners)\footnote{VERDI https://cordis.europa.eu/project/id/101045989} uses CASE as a reference use case to explore how participatory surveillance systems can support pandemic preparedness.
+The VERDI project (SARS-coV2 variants Evaluation in pRegnancy and paeDIatrics cohorts, since 2021-2025, Horizon Europe, 30+ partners)\footnote{VERDI https://cordis.europa.eu/project/id/101045989} uses CASE as a reference infrastructure to investigate how participatory surveillance systems can support pandemic preparedness under real-world constraints.
 VERDI is investigating the technological and methodological foundations required for resilient, scalable, and engaging data collection infrastructures that can quickly adapt to newly emerging infectious disease threats.